Mark Shelton (footballer)

-Mark John Shelton (born 12 September 1996) is an English professional footballer who plays as a midfielder for club Barnet.
+Mark John Shelton (born 12 September 1996) is an English professional footballer who plays as a midfielder for side Grimsby Town on loan from club York City.

 Shelton came through the ranks at Burton Albion, signing his first professional contract in May 2015.
 He continued his career in non-League, initially with Ilkeston and Alfreton Town.
 He signed for Salford City and won two back-to-back promotions with the Ammies.
 In his third season, Shelton had loan spells with Woking and Hartlepool United.
 After impressing with Hartlepool, he signed a permanent deal with them.
 In his first full season with the club, he won promotion via the play-offs.
 In January 2023, Shelton moved to Oldham Athletic.
 At the end of his second season with Oldham, Shelton moved to Barnet.
 In the 2024–25 season, Shelton was a member of the Barnet squad that won the National League title.

 Career

 Burton Albion

 Shelton came through the youth teams at Burton Albion before being awarded a professional contract with the club in May 2015.

 In January 2016 he joined Loughborough Dynamo on loan until the end of the season.
 On his return from the loan he was released by the club.